felipersteles/spotify-react/README.md

-# Spotify devollped by Felipe Teles
+# Spotify devoloped by Felipe Teles